-If you talk to anybody in the restaurant industry about brunch, you’ll pretty much get the same answer: It’s a huge moneymaker that’s often the bane of the kitchen and service staff’s existence.
+If you ask anybody in the restaurant industry about brunch, you’ll pretty much get the same answer: It’s a huge moneymaker that’s often the bane of the staff’s existence.
 Think large, hungover parties that promptly get drunk and loud on bloody Marys or mimosas.
-The food and brunchy drink specials are low-quality, and often, the customer doesn’t notice or care.
+The food and brunchy drink specials are low-quality; and often, the customer doesn’t notice or care.

-To that end, Pelka insists that there will be no mimosas at The Riddler’s brunch-ish—and it won’t even serve orange juice: “I have a bad flavor memory of mimosas.
+There will be no mimosas at The Riddler’s brunch-ish—there won’t even be orange juice.
+“I have a bad flavor memory of mimosas.
 Like, they are for when you’re 21 years old, hanging in a big city, and getting bottomless mimosas that are made from André.”
 But there is a sparkling wine cocktail worthy of the restaurant’s brunch-ish: The bellini.
 “We think of the bellini as a beautiful champagne cocktail,” says Pelka.
 “We’re not putting garbage sparkling wine into it.
 Ours is made from organic peach purée, lemon juice, and a really nice cava that I would totally drink on its own.”
-Although bellinis are traditionally made with peach purée, The Riddler will also be playing with flavors like blackberry and, yes, blood orange.
+Although a bellini is traditionally made with peach purée, The Riddler will also be playing with flavors like blackberry and, yes, blood orange.
 “That’s the closest we may come to mimosas,” Pelka admits.
 They’ll also always have a canned sparkling wine on the menu.
 Right now, it’s Ramona, an organic Sicilian sparkling wine with a touch of ruby grapefruit.

-Some more places brunch-ish will not go?
+Other places brunch-ish will not go?
 “You won’t see eggs Benedict and stacks of pancakes and all that,” says Pelka.
 “I want our guests to feel sated but not overwhelmingly full and gross, which I feel happens a lot at brunch.”
 Shockingly, The Riddler will not offer its famous tater tot waffles at brunch due to the limitations of its tiny kitchen.
 Instead, it will run what Pelka calls a “tea-style service.”
-For $24 per person, brunch-ish-ers will get a three-tiered tray, which will feature seasonal fruit salad, a choice of a sweet or savory pot (currently the choices are earl grey chia pudding or a savory grain bowl), and a choice of sweet and savory pastries from local bakery Jane.
-Trust us—it’s plenty of food, and the tiny (but not too-tiny) pots make a delightful, shareable experience.
+For $24 per person, brunch-ish-ers will get a three-tiered tray, a choice of a sweet and savory pot (currently the choices are earl grey chia pudding or a savory grain bowl), and a choice of pastries from local bakery Jane.
+Trust us—it’s plenty of food, and the tiny (but not too-tiny) pots make the brunch a delightful, shareable experience.
 It does resemble afternoon tea, but with playful touches you wouldn’t find at The Plaza—and, not to mention, a much gentler bill.
 It’s lovely, not too serious, and definitely not sloppy.
 As Pelka puts it, it’s special.